alvinveroy/CodeCompass/README.md

 ```

 **Note**: When setting environment variables directly or via MCP client configurations, you do not need to create a `.env` file.
 The list above serves as a reference for the variable names and their purposes.
 For a local setup with Ollama, the default settings often work without needing to set many environment variables, unless you want to customize models or providers.
 If using cloud providers like DeepSeek, setting the respective `API_KEY` and adjusting `LLM_PROVIDER` and `SUGGESTION_MODEL` is necessary.
+The HTTP port can also be set via the `--port <number>` CLI argument when starting the server, which takes precedence over the `HTTP_PORT` environment variable and defaults.

 ## Troubleshooting